 In 2017 I got serious about gardening with a raised bed.
 As with all of my gardening, I'm lucky that I live in Oregon and most things grow successfully.

 2017-03-20 The raised bed under construction.
-I joked that I was playing WWI simulator, as the weather still was very wet and I was sloping around in the clay mud of my back yard.
+I joked that I was playing WWI simulator, as the weather still was very wet and I was sloping around in the clay mud of my backyard.
 The bed is constructed of cedar fence slats.
 I drove sections of 1/2" EMT into the ground as supports.
 With the fence slats coming in standard 6 foot sections, the garden is 6'x18', which allows two planting beds and a walkway in between.
 I also worked hard to level the bed, resulting in the section next to my house being almost flush with ground level, and the opposite side being about 10" above ground level.

 2017-05-21 My garden a few weeks after planting.
 On the left carrots from seed are coming up.
 Next to the carrots are potatoes, this year using actual seed potatoes instead of supermarket specials.
 To the right is a mix of greens planted from supermarket starts.
-I didn't know what I wanted so there is some kale, arugula, spinach, swiss chard, bok choi and romain.
+I didn't know what I wanted so there is some kale, arugula, spinach, swiss chard, bok choy and romaine.
 There also should be some tomatoes, but those plants are hidden in the greens.

 The main reason I took this picture is to capture my new irrigation system.
-I originally wanted to minimally water, but I couldn't bare to watch my plants wither.
-Also, I discovered above ground irrigation and hose faucet timers which are an easy, affordable and non-permant way to water automatically.
+I originally wanted to minimally water, but I couldn't bear to watch my plants wither.
+Also, I discovered above ground irrigation and hose faucet timers which are an easy, affordable and non-permeant way to water automatically.
 Pictured here are overhead sprinklers from the bent EMT along with drip lines matching the row plants.

 2017-07-12 The tomatoes are looking good in July.
 I'm being lazy and using the plant marker to keep the fruit off the soil.